 This remote corner of the Solomon Islands is the perfect getaway for those looking to explore a destination less travelled by others.
 Munda is a peaceful, laid-back haven, and provides visitors with an insight into the life of a Solomon Islander.
 You will find a quaint community of shops around the airport.
 But don’t expect a bustling high street!
-This small village is tranquil apart from on Friday, which is market day.
+This small town is tranquil apart from on Friday, which is market day.

 This island paradise sits between two converging lagoon systems.
 These lagoons are dotted with sandbanks, small islands and of course flourishing coral gardens.
 Its remote location means minimal human impact and subsequently flourishing ecosystems for you to enjoy.